-What Is A Project Metric?
+What is a Project Metric?

 Examples of project metrics include: